Haroenv/raspi-stream/README.md

 Install all dependencies by running provision.sh with `sudo ./provision.sh`
 This will install all required apt packages and pip packages and will run the streamer script.

-The streamer script has two modable variables: STREAMURL and STREAMRES.
+The streamer script has two modable variables: `STREAMURL` and `STREAMRES`.
-Adjust STREAMURL to the stream of your choice and STREAMRES to the desired
+Adjust `STREAMURL` to the stream of your choice and `STREAMRES` to the desired
 resolution (the options are some standards, different streaming plugins may require other options.)
 The stream is than piped into omxplayer